AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/content-fragments/example-extensions/image-generation-and-image-upload.md

 1. Install below Node.js libraries
     1. [The OpenAI Node.js library](https://github.com/openai/openai-node#installation) - to invoke the OpenAI API easily
     1. [AEM Upload](https://github.com/adobe/aem-upload#install) - to upload images to AEM-CS instances.

+>[!TIP]
+>
+>In the following sections, you learn about the key React and Adobe I/O Runtime action JavaScript files.
+For your reference the key files from `web-src` and  `actions` folder of the AppBuilder project are provided, see [adobe-appbuilder-cfc-ext-image-generation-code.zip](./assets/digital-image-generation/adobe-appbuilder-cfc-ext-image-generation-code.zip).

 ## App routes{#app-routes}